ssokolow/gtk-recent-scrubber/README.md

 [![Code Quality](https://landscape.io/github/ssokolow/gtk-recent-scrubber/master/landscape.png)](https://landscape.io/github/ssokolow/gtk-recent-scrubber/master)

-GTK+ Recent Scrubber is a simple little tool for managing your global GTK+ recently-used files list.
+GTK Recent Scrubber is a simple little tool for managing your global GTK recently-used files list.

 So far, it will...

-1. Watch the default recent list for every screen of every display in your X11 session and filter out URIs that match a blacklist of prefixes.
+1. Watch the GTK recent files list for your desktop session and filter out URIs that match a blacklist of prefixes.
 (Like the [HistoryBlock](https://addons.mozilla.org/en-US/firefox/addon/historyblock/) extension for Firefox)
 2. Make sure your `recently-used.xbel` files are only readable and writable by